1975 Sikkimese monarchy referendum: Reactions

-China and Pakistan called the referendum a farce and a disguise for the forced annexation of the principality, to which Indira Gandhi replied by reminding them of their annexation of Tibet and the issue of Azad Kashmir, which she believed was Indian territory, respectively.
+China and Pakistan called the referendum a farce and a disguise for the forced annexation of the principality, to which Indira Gandhi replied by reminding them of their annexation of Tibet and the issue of Azad Kashmir, which India claims as Indian territory, respectively.
 The Chogyal called the referendum "illegal and unconstitutional".

 The U.S. government viewed the merging of Sikkim into India as a historic and practical inevitability, given the state's location on important trade routes.
 The Soviet Union responded positively, though with a muted response.
 In 1978, Gandhi's successor, Prime Minister Morarji Desai, expressed regret and criticised the annexation of Sikkim, which along with increasing inflation led to violent protests against him by youth wing of the Indian National Congress.
 While Desai said the annexation was "not a desirable step" and bemoaned the fact he could not undo it, he also claimed "most of the people there wanted it" due to the unpopularity of the Chogyal.